openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

 The single function to call is known at this step.
-The following semantic checks must be performed:
+The following semantic check must be performed:

--  If the last argument of the function call has the spread operator '``...``', then *objectReference* that follows the argument must refer to an array whose type is compatible (see :ref:`Type Compatibility`) with the type specified in the last parameter of the function declaration.
+If the last argument of the function call has the spread operator '``...``', then *objectReference* that follows the argument must refer to an array of a type compatible with that specified in the last parameter of the function declaration (see :ref:`Type Compatibility`).

 .. index::
    semantic correctness check